 Brexit: Amundi General Communication

-Preparation for the planned withdrawal of the United Kingdom from the European Union is well engaged and will enable Amundi to face a potential no deal Brexit.
+Preparation for the end of the transition period in the United Kingdom post-Brexit is progressing well and will enable Amundi to continue its activities after the 31st December 2020.

 1 - Marketing of Amundi EU domiciled funds in the UK

-To prepare for the possibility of a ‘No Deal’ Brexit, the UK government introduced a Temporary Permissions Regime (“TPR”).
+To prepare for the end of the transition period post Brexit, , the UK government introduced a Temporary Permissions Regime (“TPR”).
 This allows European Economic Area firms currently passporting into the UK to continue operating in the UK for up to three years after the exit from the EU, while they apply for full authorisation from the Financial Conduct Authority (“FCA”).

 Amundi in the UK will be making full use of the TPR, ensuring that notifications are made to the FCA for a complete range of funds.